 Quizzes are more than just a playful way to keep shoppers on the page.
 Not only do quizzes serve as tools to gather customer information, but also provide a personalized experience akin to a brick-and-mortar boutique.

-8. SINGULARU – How lookbooks show your fans some major love.
+8. Haiavanas – How lookbooks show your fans some major love

 Social fans are practically begging to engage with brands.
 With 50% of shoppers looking for brands to tell them what sort of content to create, accepting user-generated photos is a no-brainer for fashion brands in particular.